Suwayomi/Suwayomi-Server/README.md

 On Unix/Linux : `/home/<account>/.local/share/Tachidesk`

 ## Support and help
-Join Tachidesk's [discord server](https://discord.gg/WdPS74cz) to hang out with the community and receive support and help.
+Join Tachidesk's [discord server](https://discord.gg/WdPS74cz) to hang out with the community and to receive support and help.

 ## How does it work?
 This project has two components: